dancpluz/dancpluz/README.md

 </picture>

 <details>
-  <summary><h2>👤 About Me</h2></summary>
+  <summary><h2>👤 Fun Facts</h2></summary>

-- I'm currently studying frontend programming and aim to become a **full-stack developer**.
+- 🌐 Currently studying **frontend**, mostly React framework.

-- I have a technical diploma in **Computer Graphics**, with skills in 3D modeling, video editing, drawing, audio editing, and design concepts.
+- 💼 Interested in working as a **trainee** to gain hands-on experience in the field and learn from experienced professionals.

-- I'm also a **freelance** video editor with a passion for **graphic design**.
+- 🤹‍♂️ I believe my diverse skill set makes me a **valuable asset** to any team, and I'm always eager to **learn and grow**.

-- Studying at one of Brazil's **best universities**.
+-  🗣 Great **communicator** and love meeting new people.

-- My studies have given me a strong **foundation** in fundamental Computer Science concepts such as calculus, algebra, statistics and hardware.
+- 📽 **Freelance** video editor for about 2 years.

-- I'm interested in working as a **trainee** to gain hands-on experience in the field and learn from experienced professionals.
+- 🎓 I have a technical diploma in **Computer Graphics**, with skills in 3D modeling, video editing, drawing, and design concepts.

-- I believe my diverse skill set makes me a **valuable asset** to any team, and I'm always eager to **learn and grow**.
+- 💙💚 Studying at one of Brazil's **best universities**.

-- I'm a great **communicator** and love meeting new people.
+- 📚 UnB gave me a strong **foundation** in fundamental CS concepts such as calculus, algebra, statistics and hardware.

 </details>